 - Pain and suffering

-Is there additional information that will help my property damage or personal injury claim?
+Is there additional information that will help my claim?

 Yes.
 In addition to exchanging the information required under Wisconsin law, be sure to gather the following: